D U R I N G S C H O O L

 The school day begins

-At the end of your lesson clear away your equipment and make sure your desk area and classroom is tidy.
-Organise your homework.
-Collect your coat.
-If you go home on your own please do not remain in the building unnecessarily, leave promptly and remember to behave on your journey home.
-If you need to wait for your parents please wait quietly in the yard and do not wander around the building or run around outside the gates.
-Keep off the church garden and be considerate to our neighbours.
-Football, skateboards and running-around games are not allowed at this busy time.
-After 2:30pm (12.15pm on Fridays) the school cannot take responsibility for your children, but in an emergency or by prior arrangement we would be happy to help.
-If ‘unusual’ arrangements have been made for your children then parents must let the class teacher know.
-If a pupil is not collected on time they will be able to sit in the Junior Classroom (next to the school office) where they will be supervised until their parents arrive.
+The school day ends at 2.30.
+Children from Reception – Y3 are dismissed to parents from the classroom door.
+After 2:30pm (12.15 pm Friday) the school cannot take responsibility for pupils, but in an emergency or by prior arrangement we would be happy to help.
+If unusual arrangements have been made for pupils then please let the class teacher know.
+If a younger pupil is not collected on time they will be able to sit in the Junior Classroom (next to the school office) where they will be supervised until their parents arrive.

 Older pupils who need to wait for their parents can wait in the yard.
 If pupils go home on their own please encourage them to leave promptly and be considerate to our neighbours.
 Football is not allowed after school as it is a busy time.